crosbymichael/.dotfiles/README.md

 Added setup scripts to system link the dotfiles configs to your home dir.
 Make sure you backup and remove the files in the setup scripts before running them or it will not work.

+##Automation
+Rsync to USB drive
+Rsync to server for projects
+Gmail backups

 Prereq
 ---
 port install ctags